Robēl

-Robēl (Ge’ez: ሮቤል died 9 March 1529) was a general and governor in the Ethiopian Empire under Lebna Dengel.
+Robēl (ሮቤል; died 9 March 1529) was a general and governor in the Ethiopian Empire under Lebna Dengel.
 He was killed in The Battle of Shimbra Kure.

 Biography

-A native of Tegre, little is known of Robēl's life before the Ethiopian-Adal War however Robēl is mentioned in Ethiopian sources as the Governor of Dawaro and Amba Geshen while in Muslim sources he is simply referred to as a Patrician from Tegre.
-He along with his younger brother Aqba Mikā’īl were both killed in Shimbra Kure.
-The Muslim Chronicler notes that Robēl was killed by an equerry of Imam Ahmad Gurey at Shimbra Kure while his younger brother, Aqba Mikā’īl was killed by The Imam himself.
-His eldest son Amda Mikā’īl was killed by Abu Bakr Qatin during the Battle of Dakan Dur.
+A native of Tegre, little is known of Robēl's life before the Ethiopian-Adal War however Robēl is mentioned in Ethiopian sources as the governor of Dawaro and Amba Geshen while in Muslim sources he is simply referred to as a patrician from Tigray.
+He and his younger brother Aqba Mikā’īl were both killed in Shimbra Kure.
+The Muslim chronicler notes that Robēl was killed by an equerry of Imam Ahmad Gurey at Shimbra Kure, while his brother was killed by the Imam himself.
+His eldest son Amda Mikā’īl was killed by Abu Bakr Qecchin during the battle of Dakan Dur.